thomas-mutter/azure-servicebus-test/MigrationToPaket.md

 - paket.dependencies: framework: netcoreapp3.1, netstandard2.0, netstandard2.1

 So no packages are actually referenced in the project and build fails.
+After changing framework to netcoreapp2.2, packages are installed and build succeeds.

 ```powershell
 dotnet paket install